 Principle 2: Create continuous process flow to bring problems to the surface.

 Lean focuses on improvement through waste reduction.
-Toyota realized that striving for continuous flow forces a reduction in buffers such as inventory and just-in-case production.
-A great way to identify wastes in a process is asking the question, “what prevents this process from using a continuous process?”
-Write down the answers you hear – they will be wastes.
+Toyota realized that striving for continuous flow forces a reduction in buffers, such as inventory and just-in-case production.
+A great way to identify wastes in a process is by asking the question, “what prevents this process from using a continuous process?”
+Write down the answers you hear as they will be wastes.

 Principle 3: Use pull systems to avoid overproduction.